johannesugb/origin_of_cg_base/README.md

-# please_render
-please_render // the polite and comprehensible rendering framework for mastering OpenGL
+# please_render // the polite and comprehensible rendering framework for mastering OpenGL